On this page you will find all kinds of good information for you as a parent or guardian of a prospective or current high school band member.

 Terms to help you Play Your Part

 The Central Dauphin Band Boosters Association is an organization of parents, alumni, and friends who support music education at Central Dauphin High School.
 The Band Boosters generally meet the first Tuesday of each month at 7:30 pm in the Band Room at Central Dauphin High School.
 Whether transporting, outfitting, feeding or raising money to purchase new uniforms or instruments, the Band Boosters are dedicated to the support and advancement of all bands at CDHS.
 As a band booster or parent of a band student, you have the unique opportunity to help promote a band program with a proud legacy in our area.
-Found out more by clicking on the link in the top menu marked "Be a Booster".

 Also called “color guard”, “silks” or “flags”, our Band Front uses flags and other equipment, along with dance and other vigorous movements to provide much of the visual beauty and interest of our Marching Band performances.